RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

 ## Step 2.
 Create your profile repository

-Just like you can't make a file on your computer without a folder to store it in, we need a repository before we can make our README.
+Just like you need a folder to store computer files, you need a repository to store your README.

 1. Navigate to the **Repositories** tab on the left side.
 2. Click **New**.